AyushGupta51379/Google_Kickstart_Competitions/2020/Round_F/Question_1/Readme.md

 ### Notebook folder has my colab notebook

-## Correct solution - Efficient code - with O(n) space and O(n) time complexities,
+## Correct solution - Efficient code - with O(n) space and O(nlogn) time complexities,

-O(n) space and O(n) time complexities, for each test case, where n is the number of people in each test case.
+O(n) space and O(nlogn) time complexities, for each test case, where n is the number of people in each test case.

-Overall, O(biggest_n) space and O(biggest_n) time complexities, for all test cases combined, where biggest_n is the largest value of number of people, out of all the test cases.
+Overall, O(biggest_n) space and O((biggest_n) log(biggest_n)) time complexities, for all test cases combined, where biggest_n is the largest value of number of people, out of all the test cases.

 ### Text_3.txt has 3rd solution (= correct solution) in text format - works perfectly well
 #### Good solution, utilizes sorting of people according to: